The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 Colon (Splenic Flexure)

-Part of your large intestine curves near where it transitions from its transverse section into descending colon — an area called splenic flexure — located under your left ribs.
+Part of your large intestine curves near where it transitions from its transverse section into descending colon — an area called the splenic flexure — located under your left ribs.

 How These Organs Work Together